The Originals season 1: Episodes

+Casting

+Joseph Morgan, Daniel Gillies and Phoebe Tonkin were the first members of the cast announced, reprising their roles from The Vampire Diaries.
+On February 1, 2013, Daniella Pineda was announced as Sophie Deveraux.
+In February, Charles Michael Davis was announced as Marcel Gerard, Danielle Campbell was announced as Davina Claire, Leah Pipes was announced as Camille O'Connell, and Claire Holt was confirmed to have joined the series, reprising her role of Rebekah Mikaelson from The Vampire Diaries.
+In July, Shannon Kane and Steven Krueger were announced as Sabine, a witch, and Josh, respectively.
+Josh was originally supposed to die after a few episodes but this was changed.
+In August, Todd Stashwick was announced as Kieran O'Connell.
+It was also confirmed that Sebastian Roché would reprise his role as Mikael from The Vampire Diaries.

 Reception

 The first season received mixed reviews with 7.8 from IMDB.
 On Rotten Tomatoes the season holds a 57% based on 28 reviews, with an average rating of 5.61/10.
 The critics consensus reads, "The Originals may overwhelm casual viewers with its myriad twists and bevy of supernatural beings, but this is a sleek, atmospheric Vampire Diaries spinoff with potential."